 Amatullo lectures and teaches internationally about design principles and emergent practices in the field of design for social innovation, design for international development and design management.
 As a strategist, she focuses on assisting organizations recognize design attitude capabilities as drivers of innovation and organizational change.
 To that end, she has collaborated with the Aspen Institute Business and Society First Movers Fellowship Program, the Inter-Development Bank External Relations Department and the Government Innovation team of Bloomberg Philanthropies.
 She is the recipient of numerous design and social innovation awards and honors, among them the 2012 DELL Social Innovation Education award for outstanding leadership in teaching and supporting student social innovators, Fast Company’s Co.Design 50 Designers Shaping the Future, and the Public Interest Design 100.

 Dr. Amatullo is a a Scholar-in-Residence and a Design and Innovation and Non-Profit Management Fellow at the Weatherhead School of Management, Case Western Reserve University.
 Her dissertation “Design Attitude and Social Innovation: Empirical Studies of the Return on Design establishes the first quantitative metrics in the literature that demonstrate the statistical significance of design capabilities in the context of social innovation aims.
 She holds a Ph.D. in Management (Designing Sustainable Systems) from Case Western Reserve University; an M.A. in Art History and Museum Studies from the University of Southern California, and a Licence en Lettres Degree from the Sorbonne University, Paris, where she also studied Art History at L’Ecole du Louvre.
 A native of Argentina and the child of a diplomat, Amatullo grew up around the world.
-She lives in Pasadena, California, with her family.
+She lives in New York City, with her family.